w3f/polkadot-wiki/docs/learn/learn-parachains.md

 Transaction fees in a native parachain token can also be an implementation choice of parachains.
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} makes no hard and fast rules for how the parachains decide on the original validity of transactions.
 For example, a parachain may be implemented so that transactions must pay a minimum fee to collators to be valid.
-The Relay Chain will enforce this validity.
+The relay chain will enforce this validity.
 Similarly, a parachain could not include that in their implementation, and {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} would still enforce its validity.